Skip to main content

 Overview

-I'm a psychologist studying how culture shapes the developing mind.
+I am a cognitive scientist studying how culture shapes the developing mind.

 Current Appointments & Affiliations